EST enrollment workflow

 ls /etc/digicert/keystore/ca/

-(Optional) Download the EST CA certificates
+(Optional) Download the EST CA

 Download the EST CA certificates to validate the issued certificates.